 15. Shortly thereafter, the Applicant was offered an Individual Contractor (IC) contract by the United Nations Office for Project Services (UNOPS) for the position of LA within MONUSCO.
-This IC contract was for a period of one-month effective 1 July 2015 but was subsequently extended.
+The Applicant declined to accept the IC contract.

 Applicant's case

 16. The Applicant's case may be summarized as follows: